andrew/ultimate-awesome/README.md

 - [Awesome-Controllable-T2I-Diffusion-Models](https://github.com/PRIV-Creation/Awesome-Controllable-T2I-Diffusion-Models) - A collection of resources on controllable generation with text-to-image diffusion models.
 - [awesome-gpt](https://github.com/awesome-gptX/awesome-gpt) - 🏆 An awe-inspiring collection of resources, encompassing a wide range of tools, documents, resources, applications, and use cases related to ChatGPT.
 - [awesome-graphics](https://github.com/ericjang/awesome-graphics) - Curated list of computer graphics tutorials and resources.
-- [awesome-networking](https://github.com/facyber/awesome-networking) - A collection of awesome networking courses, books, tutorials and other resources.
 - [awesome-bluesky](https://github.com/fishttp/awesome-bluesky) - A list of all known tools available for the Bluesky platform.
 - [awesome-opensource-email](https://github.com/Mindbaz/awesome-opensource-email) - Awesome Opensource Email Resources.
 - [awesome-blockchain-ai](https://github.com/steven2358/awesome-blockchain-ai) - A curated list of Blockchain projects for Artificial Intelligence and Machine Learning.